Eligibility and criteria for care and support

 This would be if you are:

-Following your needs assessment you will be given a written copy of it.
+Following your care and support needs assessment you will be given a written copy of it.
 This will say if you are eligible for us to meet your needs.

-If you'd like to appeal our eligibility decision please visit our customer feedback and complaints page.
+If you'd like to appeal our eligibility decision please see our customer feedback and complaints page.

 What if I need help to appeal?